0xb0rn3/wallpimp/README.md

 - Hash cleanup removes entries for deleted files
 - Persistent across tool restarts and system reboots

+## How the Slideshow Works (Technical)

+### The systemd D-Bus Problem

+`gsettings` (GNOME) and `xfconf-query` (XFCE4) both require an active D-Bus session to set wallpapers.
+When systemd starts a user service it does **not** inherit the graphical session's environment variables (`DISPLAY`, `WAYLAND_DISPLAY`, `DBUS_SESSION_BUS_ADDRESS`, etc.), which causes wallpaper calls to silently fail.

+WallPimp solves this with a layered approach:

+1. **`session.env` file** - When you run *Save session env* from your desktop terminal, WallPimp captures all required variables and writes them to `~/.config/wallpimp/session.env`.
+The systemd service unit loads this file via `EnvironmentFile=` so the variables are present from the start.

+2. **Automatic D-Bus discovery** - Even without the env file, the daemon tries to find the D-Bus address automatically via:
+   - `systemctl --user show-environment`
+   - The well-known socket at `/run/user/<uid>/bus`
+   - Scanning `/proc` for a live graphical session process

+3. **`dbus-launch` fallback** (GNOME) - If `gsettings` still cannot connect, it retries via `dbus-launch --exit-with-session` as a last resort.

+### Shuffle Queue

+The slideshow uses a shuffle queue instead of pure random selection:

+- All wallpapers are shuffled into a queue at the start of each cycle
+- Each wallpaper is shown exactly once before any image repeats
+- The wallpaper directory is re-scanned at the start of each new cycle, so newly downloaded wallpapers appear automatically without restarting the service

+### Signal Handling

+The daemon sleeps in 1-second ticks rather than a single long `time.sleep()`, so `SIGINT` (Ctrl-C) and `SIGTERM` (from `systemctl stop`) take effect immediately rather than waiting for the full interval to expire.

 ## Error Handling

 ### Non-Existent Repositories